Risks

 Latissimus dorsi flap

-In this flap procedure, the surgeon takes tissue from the latissimus dorsi muscle in your back, tunnels it underneath your skin to its new location and uses it to form a new breast mound.
+During latissimus dorsi flap surgery, the surgeon takes muscle and tissue from the back.
+The muscle used in this surgery is called the latissimus dorsi.
+The surgeon moves the tissue under the skin to its new place and uses it to form a new breast mound.

-- Buttocks (gluteal flap).
-A gluteal flap is a free flap procedure that takes tissue from your buttocks and transplants it to your chest area.
-A gluteal flap may be an option for women who prefer tissue reconstruction but who don't have enough extra tissue in their backs or abdomens.
+A gluteal flap surgery is a free flap procedure that takes tissue from the buttocks and transplants it to the chest area.
+A gluteal flap may be for people who want tissue reconstruction but who don't have enough extra tissue in their backs or bellies.

 Nipple reconstruction